Unemployment Insurance Fraud in San Diego

 - Insufficient Evidence

 For example, suppose you are an employer charged with knowingly withholding deductions from employees and willfully failing to pay them to the EDD.
 Now, if you don't personally manage the "books" or payroll issues, you may not have noticed that the individual who does has actually withheld the deductions (which could be a violation of California Penal Code 503).
 If the prosecutor doesn't have enough evidence to tie you to the crime, you should be acquitted of the charge based on insufficient evidence.

 For example, even if there are legitimate claims of unemployment insurance fraud, it doesn't necessarily mean that you are the guilty party.
 Perhaps someone in your office filed for a fraudulent claim and, when questioned, tried to escape his own liability by pointing the finger at you.
 Or perhaps you were the victim of identity theft and, as a result, you were also the victim of mistaken identity, since you are not the culprit who submitted the false claim.

 If you are charged with unemployment insurance fraud, especially if you are facing a felony charge, the best thing you could do is find a skilled criminal defense attorney, particularly find a local criminal defense attorney who knows the local San Diego judicial system.
 Local criminal defense attorneys know how local judges and local prosecutors work, and can use that knowledge to better represent you.
 While this may sound easy, but the reality is quite complicated.
-To make sure you get the best legal scenario possible, you should talk to a skilled criminal defense attorney.
+To make sure you get the best legal scenario possible, you should talk to a skilled criminal defense attorney with experience in tackling fraud cases in San Diego, from real estate fraud cases to unemployment insurance fraud cases.
 Call the Monder Law Group today for more information.